-The three LIHTC projects have a strong combined occupancy rate of 98.4%, two of which are 100.0% occupied with extensive waiting lists.
-These are clear indications of pent-up demand for general-occupancy LIHTC product in the surrounding region.
+The six LIHTC projects have a combined occupancy rate of 99.2%, five of which are 100.0% occupied with extensive waiting lists.
+These are clear indications of pent-up demand for both general-occupancy and age-restricted LIHTC product in the surrounding region.